Caroline Wright, BFA - Program Assistant

 Sam Spiegel, PhD- Director

-Prior to joining Mines, Dr. Spiegel served as Chair of the Disciplinary Literacy in Science Team at the Institute for Learning (IFL) and the Associate Director for the Swanson School of Engineering's Engineering Education Research Center at the University of Pittsburgh.
+Prior to joining Mines, Sam served as Chair of the Disciplinary Literacy in Science Team at the Institute for Learning (IFL) and the Associate Director for the Swanson School of Engineering's Engineering Education Research Center at the University of Pittsburgh.
 He previously served as a science educator at Biological Sciences Curriculum Study (BSCS); as Director of Research & Development for a multimedia development company; and as founding Director of the Center for Integrating Research & Learning (CIRL) at the

 Megan Sanders, PhD - Senior Assessment Associate